 Ever since being unknowingly dosed by a social acquaintance in the spring of 1965, George and especially John became increasingly beguiled by the mind-altering effects of the psychedelic drug lysergic acid diethylamide (LSD).
 On their second experience, in L.A. during a break from their U.S. tour in August of ‘65, they were joined by Ringo (and actor Peter Fonda, and several Byrds).
 Paul hung back — he was admittedly afraid of the life-altering potential of the psychedelic experience, and the little-understood side effects.
 All of the Beatles at one point or another stated that this drove a wedge between Paul and the rest of the band, and was the first hairline fracture in what had been an existence of total solidarity.

 Paul did eventually take LSD, and perhaps a lot earlier than is usually cited.
 The Beatles’ memories of the maelstrom of Beatlemania are notoriously unreliable, and Paul reckoned his first acid experience came in late 1966.
 Turner opines, based mostly on an anecdote related by Pretty Things drummer Viv Prince and some other contemporary evidence, that McCartney’s first LSD trip was in November 1965.
 This is quite feasible, as the album Revolver was likely the product of all three songwriters having been exposed to acid.
-Paul always said his song “Got To Get You Into My Life” was an ode to marijuana, but he had been a dedicated pothead for almost two years at this point.
-The excitement of a new discovery and the tone of some of the lyrics (“Another road where maybe I could see another kind of mind there…”) speak to a recent LSD experience, rather than another boring old joint.
+Turner’s theory that Paul’s “Got To Get You Into My Life” reflected an acid experience rather than being an ode to pot is interesting, but Paul has said many times in many interviews that the song was his love letter to marijuana, and I’m inclined to believe the songwriter himself.